Faculty Resources – Before Classes Start

 Instructors are not to cancel a class session.

-If you are aware of an absence ahead of time (such as an approved meeting or seminar), you are expected to make educationally sound alternative assignments or have another instructor meet the class.
-This is explained on the Professional Activity/Travel Request Form which you need to complete before attending a meeting.
+If you are aware of an absence ahead of time (such as an approved meeting or seminar), OTC expects you to make educationally sound alternative assignments or have another instructor meet the class.
+The policies explain this on the Professional Activity/Travel Request Form which you need to complete before attending a meeting.
 If you become ill, please contact your division office so that arrangements can be made for your class.
 Upon returning, you will be expected to fill out a Sick Leave Form which goes to Human Resources.

 The course abstract includes the course title, number, number of credit hours and course objectives.
-All of this information will be utilized when developing a course syllabus.
+Instructors will use all of this information when developing a course syllabus.
 Please click Course Abstracts to access them.

 Attendance Policy for Students